OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

 ## Wrapping Up

 Getting SQL Server running in Docker turned out to be a lot less work than I thought it would be.
-I was expecting hours upon hours of work, but in the end, I had something up and running after a couple of hours.
-And that included the necessary time to research Docker.
+I was expecting hours upon hours of work, but in the end, I had something up and running within an hour.
+To be fair, that didn't include research into how Docker works.
 My hope is this article gave you enough direction for you to take the dive yourself into Docker and realize it is not so big and scary.
 And maybe, just maybe, you'll use Docker to host SQL Server on your development machine instead of installing SQL Server Developer.

 Until next time, Happy Deployments!